 Fundamentals of Metal Roofing

-Metal roofing has gained popularity due to its durability, versatility, and long lifespan.
+Metal roofing in has gained popularity due to its durability, versatility, and long lifespan.
 This section will explore the fundamental aspects, including the types of materials used and the typical longevity of metal roofs.

 Understanding Metal Roofing